AutumnRivers/Harvest-December-Reharvested-Portable/readme.md

-Welcome to HarvestDecemberRenPy! (name not final. probably will be called "Harvest December: Reharvested: Portable" or something like that!)
+Welcome to Harvest December: Reharvested: Portable!

 This is a RenPy port of the 3DS (and iOS and PC) VN "Harvest December", to the Nintendo Switch and PS Vita.
-It uses Autumn Rivers' code! (they run Harvest December: Reharvested, a PC port of Harvest December)
+It uses Autumn Rivers' code! (they run Harvest December: Reharvested, a PC port of Harvest December, which is of course what this project is based off of)

 Work is starting now--it may be slow but I will update this readme with my progress.